Niue’s Most Iconic Attractions

 5. Avaiki Cave

-Avaiki Cave was once iconic for being the place that only nobles could bathe.
+Avaiki Cave was once iconic for being the place where only nobles could bathe.
 Now it’s a must-see natural attraction for its limestone formations and a swimming pool at the bottom with vividly blue waters.
 Note, however, that the cave can only be accessed at low tide.
-Check out more amazing caves in Niue here.
+Check out more amazing caves in the 10 Best Caves in Niue.

 Each year between July and September, humpback whales make an amazing migration from the Antarctic to Niue’s waters.
 During this time, it’s an iconic moment in Niue to see whales breaching from the waters, whether you’re watching from shore or one of the whale swimming boats.
 Learn more about seeing whales in The Guide to the Whale Season in Niue.